Last updated: 19.10.2023

 Please note that the Company shall have the right to request additional and/or updated documents and/or information from any User at any time, even if such User has been identified before.
 The Company may stop providing Services to Users and/or report such Users to the FIU if they do not provide the Company with requested documents and/or information.
 The Company reserves the right to close the account of a User who has not used the card for more than a year.

 5. Verification Levels & Requested Information

-The Company shall implement different KYC Verification Levels, which are available at the Company’s website.
+The Company shall implement different KYC Verification Levels, which are available on the Company’s website.
 Verification Levels constitute an integral part of this Policy.